MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 ---
-title: Managing personal data in Azure Monitor Logs and Application Insights
+title: Manage personal data in Azure Monitor Logs and Application Insights
 description: This article describes how to manage personal data stored in Azure Monitor Log Analytics and the methods to identify and remove it. ms.topic: conceptual
 author: guywild